typeddjango/djangorestframework-stubs/README.md

 ## To get help

 We have Gitter here: <https://gitter.im/mypy-django/Lobby>
 If you think you have more generic typing issue, please refer to <https://github.com/python/mypy> and their Gitter.

+## Contributing

+This project is open source and community driven.
+As such we encourage contributions big and small.
+You can contribute by doing any of the following:

+1. Contribute code (e.g. improve stubs, add plugin capabilities, write tests etc) - to do so please follow the [contribution guide](./CONTRIBUTING.md).
+2. Assist in code reviews and discussions in issues.
+3. Identify bugs and issues and report these

+You can always also reach out in gitter to discuss your contributions!